Enhancing Customer Experience: Tips for SaaS SDRs

 While the customer experience involves all company departments, customers frequently interact with customer service more than other departments.
 Companies should strive to improve the support experience with this in mind.

-One method to achieve this is to save all customer service knowledge in an internal, searchable knowledge management platform, including FAQs, instructional resources, and best practice films.
+One method to achieve this is to save all customer service knowledge in an internal, searchable knowledge management tool, including FAQs, instructional resources, and best practice films.
 It enables customer service employees to locate answers to customer questions, reducing customer aggravation and increasing consumer trust in your SaaS company.

 5. Get feedback from customers and use it.